ngeru19/scorecard/README.md

 # Basketball scorecard

 Build mini-site where you can maintain basketball scorecard.

+*NOT* responsive

 ## Requirements